CC-MNNIT/2021-22-Classes/Python/2021_05_06_PythonClass-1/README.md

 if age < 18:
     print("You cannot vote!")

-# Use of is operator
+# Use of "is" operator
 #name = "Foo"
 name = "Bar"
 if name is "Foo":